20 Things to Know Before Moving to Denver [2025]

 Denver Business Center

 The job market is thriving, and employees are loving it.
-Based on results from Apartment List’s annual satisfaction survey, Denver ranked the 4th highest for job satisfaction out of 103 large U.S. cities. with 67% of respondents reporting being satisfied or very satisfied with the Denver job market.
+Based on results from Apartment List’s annual satisfaction survey, Denver ranked the fourth-highest for job satisfaction out of 103 large U.S. cities, with 67.6% of respondents reporting being somewhat satisfied or very satisfied with the Denver job market.

-According to Denver’s economic development corporation, there are nine job industries that contribute to the thriving economy.
-It’s a diverse group of industries that offer a variety of different jobs.
+According to the Metro Denver Economic Development Corporation, there are nine job industries that contribute to the thriving economy.
+It’s a diverse group of industries that offer a variety of different jobs:

 • Aerospace